NEU-ABLE-LAB/able-workflow-copier/template/docs/docs/contributing/etl.md

 ## Applying the ETL approach

-TODO-copier-package Brief overview of `extras` and snakemake interface to `main.py`
+TODO-copier-package Brief overview of `runner` and snakemake interface to `main.py`

 TODO-copier-package Mention `able-workflow-module-copier`